View Holiday Cottages in Snowdonia Photo credit: Lletty Cottage in Conwy

 4

-Llletty is a Grade II listed stone farmhouse on the Bodnant Estate near Colwyn Bay in Conwy.
-The rural cottage has been lovingly restored and its grounds include mature gardens, lawned areas and the small Annexe.
+Llletty is a Grade II-listed stone farmhouse on the Bodnant Estate near Colwyn Bay in Conwy.
+The rural cottage has been lovingly restored, and its grounds include mature gardens, lawned areas, and a small Annexe.
 The pet-friendly property boasts an open fire and gorgeous views.

 • Active Holidays